Exploring Somaliland: Visa Info, FlyDubai Flights & Solo Travel Tips

 Flights + Visa

-For the visa, from anywhere in the world, you will need to apply at a Somaliland mission; remember you CANNOT travel to Somaliland with a Somalia visa and vice versa.
+For the Somaliland visa from Dubai, you will need to apply at a Somaliland mission; remember you CANNOT travel to Somaliland with a Somalia visa and vice versa.
 Your visa has to be through Somaliland.
-If in Dubai, you can visit their office with a confirmed return ticket, tour + hotel booking.
-Pay $60 and get an e-visa copy by email in 48-72 hours.
-Once you land, you won't be asked to pay extra - if you are, then it is likely a bribe.
-Carry your payment receipt from here with you and get a stamp.
-That is all.
+If in Dubai, visit their office with a confirmed return ticket, tour + hotel booking.
+Pay $60 and get an e-visa copy by email in 48–72 hours.
+Once you land, you won’t be asked to pay extra—if you are, it’s likely a bribe.
+Carry your payment receipt with you and get a stamp.
 Simple.

 Solo traveling.
 Are you required to wear a scarf?